Balancing Parenting and Entrepreneurship: 7 Strategies That Saved My Sanity

 5. Make the space to do activities that keep the ideas flowing.

 I don’t know about you, but most of my great ideas come either while I am taking a walk or on a bike ride.
 There’s something about getting the space away from everything that gets my idea-generator going.
 I’m sure you have something like this too.
-Knowing what mine is, I either actively do this with my son in tow; I request the space to do this and ask my husband to watch the baby for even 30 minutes while I go on a walk with the dog; or my husband and I make the space to go on a bike ride together early in the morning with the bike trailer.
+Knowing what mine is, I either actively do this with my kids in tow; I request the space to do this and ask my husband to watch the kids for even 30 minutes while I go on a walk; or my husband and I make the space to go on a bike ride together early in the morning with the bike trailer.
 This space is sacred for entrepreneurs, and it is also the easiest to throw away when you’re dealing with a compressed working schedule.
 Don’t throw it away.
 It’s your superpower.
 Find a way to access this space at least once a week, if not multiple times.

 6. Find time to feed your soul with media that keeps your brain active.

-After watching my child all day and trying to squeeze work in when possible, my usual M.O. is to want to “zone out” to funny shows at the end of the day.
+My usual M.O. is to want to “zone out” to funny shows at the end of the day.
 And while it’s great for us to relax our brains, I also find it’s important to continue to feed our brains with content that makes us think.
 Sometimes my biggest breakthroughs come from listening to, reading, or watching something that actually makes me think differently.
 I incorporate these things into my life by sometimes listening to podcasts while I walk rather than talking into my voice recorder app, having designated reading time before I go to sleep, or my husband and I replace one show a week with something inspiring, like a TED talk.
 While it feels easy to fill every waking minute with either work or childcare, it’s mission critical to keep stimulating your brain.

 7. Redefine “good enough” — and cultivate acceptance of this new definition.

 With extremely limited time to work, I have had to find a new level of acceptance on what “good enough” actually means.
 My new motto has become, “Will it get the job done?”
 If the answer is yes — even if it’s not up to my typical standards — I move on to the next thing.
-And not only do I move on, I also have been cultivating an ability to graciously accept my work product and not beat myself up if what I am doing isn’t quite on par with my work pre-COVID19.
+And not only do I move on, I also have been cultivating an ability to graciously accept my work product and not beat myself up if what I am doing isn’t quite on par with my expectations.